 - Use #NationalGrainFreeDay to share on social media.

 In 2019, Siete Family Foods founded National Grain-Free Day to support those whose dietary restrictions require them to eat grain-free.
-By raising awareness, they hope to bring them back around the table again, enjoying family meals.
+They hope to bring them back around the table again by raising awareness and enjoying family meals.

 The Registrar at National Day Calendar proclaimed the day to be observed on February 21st, annually.